jepuli124/CaptSolarSpagettiBotti/GAME_REFERENCE.md

 Heat is the heat accumulated from firing the ship weaponry.
 The ships are engaged in the upper atmosphere of a planet and thus heat is dissipated by moving.

-Heat accumulates on shoot actions via the formula `projectile_mass * projectile_velocity`.
+Heat accumulates on shoot actions via the formula `projectile_mass * projectile_speed`.

 Heat dissipates on move actions via the formula `distance * 2`